kalekundert/docopt-rewrite/README.md

   This means that the `-x` option could be followed by any number of values.

 - Better error messages.
 When docopt fails to parse the command-line arguments and prints out the usage text, it gives no hint as to what the problem was.
 Even with short command-lines, I can have trouble figuring out the issue.
 With long command-lines it's really bad.

+- Allow user to specify custom program name, i.e. how much of the beginning of the usage line to ignore.
+By default, the first word on the usage line will be taken as the program name.
+But sometimes I have scripts that are meant to be run as 'python -m path.to.module', and it'd be nice to support things like that.